-|Nancy Hill has served as President and Chief Executive Officer of the 4A's since 2008 and has guided the association's transformation to provide leadership, advocacy and guidance to the advertising community on issues such as talent, online privacy and interest-based advertising, compensation and intellectual property ownership.
-She has personally led the 4A's work on diversity, including recruitment, talent development and media buying guidelines. |
+|Nancy Hill, as President and Chief Executive Officer of the 4A's since 2008, has guided the association's transformation to provide leadership, advocacy and guidance to the advertising community on issues such as patent trolling, online privacy and interest-based advertising, compensation and talent.
+She has personally led the 4A's work on diversity including recruitment, talent development and media buying guidelines. |

-> A veteran of agencies on both coasts, she began her career in advertising at Doner/Baltimore, where she spent 10 years beginning in 1983.
-Next she worked at TBWA\Chiat\Day in both St. Louis and Los Angeles, before moving to San Francisco to lead Goldberg Moser O'Neill, which became Hill Holliday in 2001.
-After that she joined BBDO, where she was first president of its San Francisco office and then later promoted to executive vice president and managing director for New York, overseeing several of the agency's largest accounts.
-Her most recent position prior to the 4A's was as Chief Executive Officer at Lowe New York.
+A veteran of agencies across the country, she began her career in advertising in 1983 at Doner/Baltimore, where she spent 10 years.
+This was followed by work at TBWA\Chiat\Day in both St. Louis and Los Angeles, before moving to San Francisco to lead Goldberg Moser O'Neill, which became Hill Holliday in 2001.
+After that, she joined BBDO where she was executive vice president and managing director for New York, overseeing several of the agency's largest accounts.
+Her most recent position prior to joining the 4A's was Chief Executive Officer of Lowe New York.

 In April 2013, Nancy was recognized by AWNY (Advertising Women of New York) with its Changing the Game Award.
 She was named one of Advertising Age's 100 Most Influential Women in Advertising History and was honored as a Woman to Watch by Ad Age.
 Both the Arthritis Foundation and the Girl Scouts named her as a Woman of Distinction.
 She has served on the Board of Directors of the Miami Ad School and led the launch of its San Francisco campus.